Easy Homemade Recipes

 • Comments

-The best time to make this tomato and bocconcini salad is during summer months when tomatoes are at their ripest.
+The best time to make this tomato and bocconcini salad is during summer months when you can source ripe tomatoes.
 But most grocery stores carry tomatoes, grape tomatoes and cherry tomatoes which make putting this salad together easy any time of the year.

 This page contains affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!
 As an Amazon Associate I earn from qualifying purchases.